kyma-project/kyma/docs/04-operation-guides/troubleshooting/evnt-02-jetstream-troubleshooting.md

 ## Remedy

-1. Follow the basic troubleshooting steps as mentioned in [Eventing Troubleshooting](./evnt-01-eventing-troubleshooting.md) guide.
+1. Follow the diagnostic steps as mentioned in [Eventing Troubleshooting](evnt-01-eventing-troubleshooting.md).

 2. Use the [nats CLI](https://github.com/nats-io/natscli) to check if the stream was created: